Our tips to help improve your memory, concentration and learning retention.

 Your prompts for recalling memories are triggered by involuntarily sensory cues (such as from a familiar sense smell or sight) or voluntarily cues (such as asking yourself a question).

 Many factors can affect your ability of memory recall.
-If you are experiencing stress, fatigue, dehydration, have a poor diet or are trying to do many things at once, it can influence your ability to recall memories.
+If you are experiencing stress, fatigue, dehydration, have a poor diet or are trying to do many things at once, it can influence your working memory or your ability to recall memories.
 Your age can also affect your memory, and it can be common among older adults to have lapses in memory more often.

 Sometimes having an underlying medical concern can affect your ability to recall memories, so it is important to speak to you doctor if you have noticed a change in your ability to recall memories.